PHT-Medic/documentation/pht_public_Documentation.md

    ![alt text](./images/ui_images/8step.png)
    <br/><br/>

-8. After each specified station has successfully executed the train, encrypted results key can be downloaded on the same "Proposal" page.
+8. After each specified station has successfully executed the train (see Section 4: "Run Trains"), encrypted results key can be downloaded on the same "Proposal" page.
    There then will be a "Download" button available.
     <br/><br/>